FoamScience/configs.nvim/README.md

 - [avante.lua](lua/user/lavante.lua): chat with your open files.
   - [Groq](https://console.groq.com/docs/models) models are the default.
   - Needs a `GROQ_API_KEY` which can be obtained for free from [console.groq.com](https://console.groq.com/keys)
+- [lluminate.lua:](lua/user/lluminate.lua) for code context inclusion when copying code for LLM chats.
+  - Visual-select the code you want to get context for, and `<leader>ac` for AI-context
 - ~~[ai:](lua/user/ai) a set of custom scripts for AI-assisted programming~~
   - ~~`:Chat*` commands set; see [Screenshots][]~~
   - ~~Requires a CLI binary called `tgpt` which must:~~